xaved88/bottled_ai/README.md

 ### Tests
 - All tests can be found in the `/tests` directory.
-- VERY useful for checking bot behavior without needing to run the game.
+- They're VERY useful for checking bot behavior without needing to run the game.

 ## Contributing
+We're happy to see you use this code for your own projects!

-We're very happy to have you contribute to this repository!
-What we'd specifically love to see:
+We're also  happy to have you contribute to this repository!
+What we'd specifically love to see in _this_ project:
 - Any increased card / functionality coverage.
 - Performance improvements.
 - New handlers that add give strategies more options for effectiveness (like better potion handling for example).
 - Bugfixes!

+See [capabilities.md](capabilities.md) for a _rough_ overview of current functionality coverage.

+Please note:
-We will be hesitant to integrate any new strategies - unless they bring in a particular new approach that would be beneficial for others to use / learn from.
+- We will be hesitant to integrate any new strategies - unless they bring in a particular new approach that would be beneficial for others to use / learn from.

-We normally will not accept major changes to the systems or code structure, if you'd like to do this then please fork the repo and share it with us so we can see what you've created!
+- We normally will not accept major changes to the systems or code structure, if you'd like to do this then please fork the repo and share it with us so we can see what you've created!
+- Please cover any new functionality with tests.
+If you're not sure how to do that, just submit your changes without tests and we can support you in adding them.

 Just create a pull request with your changes and we'll address them promptly.
-Thanks!
+Thank you!